 An exception to the above rule is conditional styles, which have a different dialog box.
-See "Working with conditional paragraph styles" on page 241. paragraph styles on page 241.
+See "Working with conditional paragraph styles" on page 241.

 The Organizer page

 When creating a new style, the first page you need to set up is the Organizer.
 This page is common to all style categories.
 Therefore, it is described only once.